 - Keep a camera to capture the beauty.
 I know phones come with pretty good quality cameras these days but let's be honest, to climb up that high for the first time and not take gorgeous pictures is too difficult for me.

 - Lastly, it's always helpful to carry poles while climbing Mt.
-Fuji, I specially found it really helpful while descending as it was more difficult than ascending.
-I imagined myself falling off Mt. fuji if I didn't had those poles 😀
+Fuji, I especially found it really helpful while descending as it was more difficult than ascending.
+I imagined myself falling off Mt.
+Fuji if I didn't have those poles 😀

 You can climb Mt.
 Fuji on your own or take a tour.
 I suggest taking a tour with a guide if it is your first time.
 If you take a guided tour, you can also opt for a rental tour plan in which the tour operator provides you with basics like climbing boots, bag, rain wear, poles, etc; we went with a guided tour by Willer Express and took a rental package tour.
 They also have English-speaking staff which is an added benefit.

 Overall, climbing Mt.
 Fuji is a difficult affair for a first timer but it is so much worth doing.
 You will find people of all ages including kids and old people climbing the mountain.
 It really gave so much satisfaction and peace to me that I felt much content.
 After this, we headed to an onsen to relax at Lake Kawaguchi. 😀